Quantifying the Impact of Structured Output Format on Large Language Models through Causal Inference: Introduction

 Large language models (LLMs) have significantly improved accuracy and efficiency across various industrial applications.
 Their development has entered an era that encompasses not only foundation models but also complex systems integrating versatile modules.
 To explain how results are shaped by specific design choices, industrial applications demand impact analyses and clear documentation of newly introduced modules, option selections, and adjustments to existing components.
 Against this backdrop, we investigate how output formats affect the generation quality of LLMs and highlight that the proposed pipeline is not limited to structured outputs but can be extended to other modules.

 Structured output, defined as organizing generated content into a specific schema \citep{guo2025structuredoutputsenablegeneralpurpose,openai}, has been increasingly supported by LLMs, enabling them to directly output information in user-specified formats such as JSON, XML, and YAML\footnote{JSON: JavaScript Object Notation; XML: Extensible Markup Language; YAML: Yet Another Markup Language} \citep{tang-etal-2024-struc,wu-etal-2024-learning,guo-etal-2024-sample}.
 This development addresses a key limitation of earlier LLMs, which required users to either fine-tune models for structured generation \citep{chan-etal-2024-adapting,tang-etal-2024-struc} or apply post-processing techniques to convert unstructured outputs into the desired format \citep{chen-yang-2023-controllable,roegiest-etal-2023-questions,li-etal-2024-simple}.
-By eliminating this step, structured output enhances user experience and facilitates seamless engineering integration of LLMs into industrial applications such as agents \citep{liu2024we,tam-etal-2024-speak,ayala-bechard-2024-reducing,yuan2025agentic}.
+By eliminating this step, structured output enhances user experience and facilitates seamless engineering integration of LLMs into industrial applications such as Model Context Protocol (MCP) for agentic LLMs \citep{liu2024we,tam-etal-2024-speak,ayala-bechard-2024-reducing,yuan2025agentic}.